Easy Classic Vegan Stuffing Recipe

-This healthy vegan stuffing recipe is easy to make and perfect for Thanksgiving, Christmas and other holiday meals.
+This healthy vegan stuffing recipe is made with just a handful of simple ingredients and perfect for Thanksgiving, Christmas dinner and other holiday meals.

 Plant-based stuffing made with cubed bread and vegetables on a small plate.

-This stuffing makes a great choice if you’re serving those with dietary restrictions.
-It does animal products and can be made gluten-free by using your choice of gluten-free bread.
+This delicious vegan stuffing makes a great choice if you’re serving those with dietary restrictions.
+It does animal products and can be made gluten-free by using your favorite gluten-free bread.

-Enjoy this stuffing with other sides like mashed potato, gravy and cranberry sauce and with mains like chickpea meatloaf or stuffed butternut squash.
-It’s perfect for the holidays or anytime you’re craving comforting holiday flavours.
+Enjoy this stuffing with other side dishes like vegan mashed potato, vegan mushroom gravy and easy homemade cranberry sauce and with mains like chickpea meatloaf or stuffed butternut squash.
+It’s perfect a holiday table or anytime you’re craving comforting holiday flavours.

 Highlights